hsaab/forkit/README.md

 # Fork It

-App can be viewed by using [Expo CLI](https://docs.expo.io/versions/latest/guides/exp-cli.html) and the [Xcode](https://developer.apple.com/xcode/).
+App can be viewed by using [Expo CLI](https://docs.expo.io/versions/latest/guides/exp-cli.html) and [Xcode](https://developer.apple.com/xcode/).
 To start the app, please do the following:

 1) Download the Expo CLI through the link above
 2) Download Xcode, which should come with the iOS simulator that displays the app